Linear and Non-Linear Response of Quadratic Lindbladians: Results

 To compute Green's functions, we will be interested in the generating functional \cite{sieberer2016keldysh}

 where vectors of left and right-contour fermion/boson fields are given by $\bm{\ell} = (\ell_{1}, \ell_{2}, \dots, \ell_{N})$, and $\bm{r} = (r_{1}, r_{2}, \dots, r_{N})$ for $N$ orbitals.
-Here we use $\psi^\dagger$ to indicate the Grassman conjugate field of $\psi$ rather than $\bar{\psi}$ since we use $\bar{\psi}$ to represent the Keldysh-Larkin-Ovchinnikov conjugate of $\psi$.
-The left fermions/bosons correspond to operators acting on the left/contour moving to the left, and the right fermions/bosons correspond to operators acting on the right/contour moving to the right as illustrated in Fig. \ref{fig:contour}.
+Here we use $\ell^\dagger$, $r^\dagger$ to indicate the Grassman conjugate field of $\ell$, $r$.
+The left fermions correspond to operators acting on the left/contour moving to the left, and the right fermions correspond to operators acting on the right/contour moving to the right as illustrated in Fig. \ref{fig:contour}.
 The continuous-time Lindblad-Keldysh action $S$ is formally given by \cite{sieberer2016keldysh}